subhasis07/React_Learning/Learning Proj/02. Password_Generation/README.md

 1.useCallback: used for optimization it calls the function inside it when the dependencies are changed and returns a memorized function
-2.useeffect: runs the function inside it whenever the page renders first-time or dependencies are changed 3.useRef : used to give reference of selected components in our page so that functions can be performed on referenced values
+2.useeffect: runs the function inside it whenever the page renders first-time or dependencies are changed 3.useRef : used to give reference of selected components in our page so that functions can be performed on referenced values 4.useParams: returns an object of key/value pairs of the dynamic params from the current URL that were matched by the <Route path>